SAP Commerce EoMM Preparation: What Stops Working and How to Get Ready

 Should we wait for SAP to announce new migration tools?

 No. The tools and methodologies for Commerce Cloud migration are mature and well-tested.
-Waiting for better tooling is a common rationalisation for delayed action.
-The risk of waiting (compressed timeline, limited partner availability, accumulated technical debt) outweighs the marginal benefit of slightly improved migration tools.
+Waiting for better tooling is a common excuse for delayed action.
+Fair enough if the tools were immature, but they aren’t.
+The risk of waiting (compressed timeline, limited partner availability, accumulated technical debt) outweighs any marginal benefit of slightly improved migration tools.
 Start your assessment now.

 Solutions for E-Commerce